Bealby/lisa-fairfield/README.md

   is implemented by using `target="_blank"`

-- **Contact:** As well as the contact details in the footer a content section was also implemented with the use of `<forms>` in bootstrap.
+- **Contact:** As well as the contact details in the footer a content section was also implemented with the use of `<forms>` in Bootstrap.
 This allowes for a more user friendly UX in communication and helps keep a record of interest in back-end developing.